 - 3.13 The proposed changes to fees and charges for 2009/10 are as follows: - 3.14 Heating There are no contract price increases for 2009/10.
 However charges may be amended from 6 April 2009 to reflect the latest estimates of consumption.
 This means that some tenants will see a reduction in their charges due to lower consumption and others an increase from higher consumption. - 3.15 Water Charges Contract price increases from 1 April 2009 will be advised to tenants once the council receives notification of the increases by Southern Water.
 However charges may be amended from 6 April 2009 to reflect the latest estimates of consumption.
 This means that some tenants will see a reduction in their charges due to lower consumption and others an increase from higher consumption. - 3.16 Grounds Maintenance Charges will increase by 2.5% from 6 April 2009 in line with contract charges to the HRA. - 3.17 Communal Cleaning Services New charges for 2009/10 were approved at Housing Cabinet on 4 November 2008 and are based on the type of building occupied.
-Weekly charges are £2.41 for low rise blocks, £3.58 for high rise blocks and £0.50 for Houses in Multiple Occupation. - 3.18 Garages & Car Parking All charges are frozen until 31 March 2010 as approved at Housing Committee on 16 November 2006 - 3.19 Supporting People Charges will reduce by 3% as detailed in a separate report on this agenda. - 3.20 Sheltered Services The charges have been reviewed and revised charges are subject to approval in a separate report on this agenda.
+Weekly charges are £2.41 for low rise blocks, £3.58 for high rise blocks and £0.50 for Houses in Multiple Occupation. - 3.18 Garages & Car Parking All charges are frozen until 31 March 2010 as approved at Housing Committee on 16 November 2006 - 3.19 Supporting People Charges will reduce by 3% from £13.25 to £12.85. - 3.20 Sheltered Services The charges have been reviewed and revised charges are detailed in the report 'Delivery of support services for council sheltered housing tenants' agreed and reported to Housing Management Consultative Committee on 20th January and Housing Cabinet on 11 February 2009.